IBM/ansible-role-infosvr/README.md

 ## Example Playbook

-The following example playbook will do a complete installation and configuration of IBM InfoSphere Information Server using the default parameters from `defaults/main.yml` (and any overrides you've placed in eg. `host_vars`).
+The following example playbook will do a complete installation and configuration of IBM InfoSphere Information Server using the default parameters from `defaults/main.yml` (and any overrides you've placed in eg. `group_vars/all.yml`).
+Note that because the entire installation is done across multiple tiers by this single role, you should use `any_errors_fatal` to avoid partial install / configuration of a tier in the event an earlier step fails on a different tier.

 ```
 - name: install and configure IBM InfoSphere Information Server